rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    The following guidelines apply to reusable groupings, in order to make them as robust as possible:

-   o  Clearly identify the purpose of the grouping in the "description"
+   * Clearly identify the purpose of the grouping in the "description" statement.
-      statement.

-   o  There are five different XPath contexts in YANG (rpc/input, rpc/
-      output, notification, "config true" data nodes, and all data nodes).
+   * There are five different XPath contexts in YANG (rpc/input, rpc/output, notification, "config true" data nodes, and all data nodes).
 Clearly identify which XPath contexts are applicable or excluded for the grouping.

-   o  Do not reference data outside the grouping in any "path", "must",
-      or "when" statements.
+   * Do not reference data outside the grouping in any "path", "must", or "when" statements.

-   o  Do not include a "default" substatement on a leaf or choice unless
-      the value applies on all possible contexts.
+   * Do not include a "default" substatement on a leaf or choice unless the value applies on all possible contexts.

-   o  Do not include a "config" substatement on a data node unless the
-      value applies on all possible contexts.
+   * Do not include a "config" substatement on a data node unless the value applies on all possible contexts.

-   o  Clearly identify any external dependencies in the grouping
-      "description" statement, such as nodes referenced by an absolute path from a "path", "must", or "when" statement.
+   * Clearly identify any external dependencies in the grouping "description" statement, such as nodes referenced by an absolute path from a "path", "must", or "when" statement.

 ##  Data Definitions

    The "description" statement MUST be present in the following YANG
    statements:

-   o  anyxml
+   * anyxml

-   o  augment
+   * augment

-   o  choice
+   * choice

-   o  container
+   * container

-   o  extension
+   * extension

-   o  feature
+   * feature

-   o  grouping
+   * grouping

-   o  identity
+   * identity

-   o  leaf
+   * leaf

-   o  leaf-list
+   * leaf-list
-   o  list
+   * list

-   o  notification
+   * notification

-   o  rpc
+   * rpc

-   o  typedef
+   * typedef

    If the data definition semantics are defined in an external document, (other than another YANG module indicated by an import statement),